-Cherry Crumb Pie, a summer dessert made with fresh cherries and a homemade buttery, crumbly golden crust.
+Cherry Crumb Pie or Cherry Crumble Pie, a summer dessert made with fresh cherries and a homemade buttery, crumbly golden crust.
 It has a hint of almond extract which adds a fantastic flavour to an already delicious dessert.
 Super easy to whip up, a big hit every single time.

 Seasonal fruit are such a treat!
 Take cherries, you can't possibly get a better taste than in summer when they are fully ripe, juicy and divinely sweet.
 And if they are amazing on their own, imagine how nice a cherry dessert can be!